Bedlington Terrier: History

-A Bedlington’s plucky nature was also often its downfall.
-Many a dog was killed or had to be destroyed after hunting badgers.
+A Bedlington's plucky nature was also often its downfall.
+Many a dog was killed or put down after hunting badgers.
 A good hunting dog knew to keep its distance from the badger until the huntsmen arrived.
 Younger or inexperienced terriers would attack the badger, usually with horrific consequences.
 Limb amputations or lower jaws ripped off by the more powerful badger were common.

 The first shows that had a class for the Bedlington Terrier were held in 1870 at Bedlington.
 The following year there was a Bedlington Terrier class at a show held at Crystal Palace, where a red dog named Miner took first prize.
 Miner also won a show held in Birmingham.
 The Bedlington Terrier Club was established in 1875.
 Many dogs in early shows were clipped and dyed to bring them closer to the breed standard and improve their chances of winning.

 It is unknown if the judges of the time were aware of this practice, or if they cared.
 The practice of trimming was eventually accepted by The Kennel Club under the pretense that the trimming was being done to "smarten a dog to show his shape and general contour."

 Bedlington Terriers are closely related to the Dandie Dinmont Terrier.
 In fact the Earl of Antrim once exhibited two terriers from the same litter, and one won shows as a Dandie Dinmont, while the other won shows as a Bedlington.
 Bedlington Terriers are also related to the Kerry Blue Terrier and the Soft Coated Wheaten Terrier.
 The shape of its back suggests that it may be related to the Whippet and it may also be related to the otterhound.
 Bedlington Terriers have been crossed with Whippets to produce a Lurcher with "extra guts, pep, [and] fire."